minimuutti/minimuutti.github.io/en/blog/_posts/2019-12-19-happy-holidays.md

 ##### Help in your own way

-Charity can be done in many different ways.
+Less fortunate people, homeless pets and wild animals need help urgently.
+Fortunately charity can be done in many different ways.

 I don't just want to donate money from my bank account.
-I've always been hardworking so donating my spare time by working for a charity suits best for me.
+I've always been hard working so donating my spare time by working for a charity suits best for me.
 (I know extra work isn't everyone's cup of tea.)

 ##### Start with something small